Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Numerical Results

 Then, two different feature extractors, namely the proposed dilated inception-based feature extractor and traditional CNN (including 3 convolutional and 2 max-pooling layers) are compared, as shown in Fig. \ref{fig:feature_exactor}.
-In this figure, the training and testing accuracy of the proposed dilated inception-based feature extractor, $\{84\%,69\%\}$, are higher than the values of the traditional CNN structure, $\{75\%,68.5\%\}$, which proves the enhancement of multi-scale feature extractor.
-However, based on Fig. \ref{fig:sample}, \ref{fig:sparsity}, and \ref{fig:feature_exactor}, it is observed that the difference between the training and testing accuracy is not trivial.
+In this figure, the training and testing accuracy of the proposed dilated inception-based feature extractor, $\{84\%,69\%\}$, are higher than the values of the traditional CNN structure, $\{75\%,68.5\%\}$, which proves the enhancement of the multi-scale feature extractor.
+However, based on Fig. \ref{fig:sample}-\ref{fig:feature_exactor}, it is observed that the difference between the training and testing accuracy is not trivial.
 This indicates that the dropout strategy falls short of dealing with the overfitting problem in this case.
 Hence, we have combined two other strategies: constraining model complexity and data augmentation.
 The corresponding accuracy values are presented in Fig. \ref{fig:overfit}.
-As seen in this figure, the training accuracy decreases from around $84\%$ to around $80\%$.
-However, the testing accuracy increases significantly compared to the previous cases.
+As seen in the figure, the training accuracy decreases from around $84\%$ to around $82\%$.
+However, the testing accuracy is significantly higher compared to the previous cases.
 In this case, the combination of dropout and data augmentation has the best performance in reducing the overfitting risk: the training and testing accuracy are $\{82.4\%,78\%\}$.
 It is clear that the testing accuracy of the model will eventually achieve a similar level with the training accuracy if we can add more data samples.

-We are not surprised that the proposed method cannot achieve an accuracy of more than 90$\%$.
-As mentioned in the previous works \cite{SB2017,SL2020}, real-world datasets suffer from many uncertainties and imperfections, leading to degraded model performance.
-Furthermore, as described in Table.\ref{table:1.2}, based on our numerical comparisons with two commonly-used classification algorithms: SVM and CNN, our method has the lowest misclassification ratio.
+To show the performance of our method for different kinds of events, we have added a confusion matrix, as shown in Fig. \ref{fig:conf}.
+In this figure, the rows correspond to the estimated type and the columns correspond to the true type.
+The diagonal and off-diagonal cells correspond to events that are correctly and incorrectly classified, respectively.
+As seen in this figure, even though the available dataset is highly unbalanced, the proposed method still can identify most power system events, including line outages, XFMR outages, and frequency events.
+Moreover, except for accuracy, we have calculated precision, recall, and $F_1$ score to further show the performance of our method for each event type \cite{roc2006}.
+These indexes are determined as follows: